Dianne K. Pledgie

-As Compliance Counsel with the firm’s health law practice group, Dianne K. Pledgie advises health centers on implementing effective compliance programs and on addressing top compliance risk areas.
+As Compliance Counsel with the firm’s health care practice group, Dianne K. Pledgie advises health centers on implementing effective compliance programs and on addressing top compliance risk areas.
 She develops and manages the array of compliance resources offered through the firm’s learning website, learning.ftlf.com.
 A former Compliance Officer at a health center, Ms. Pledgie understands the challenges that health centers face in achieving and maintaining compliance.

 Ms. Pledgie counsels health centers and other organizations on developing compliance programs that include the OIG’s seven elements, respond to identified compliance risk areas and reflect the organization’s culture.
 Often, this work starts with assessing the current compliance program, building a work plan that targets identified gaps and supporting the organization in implementing a proactive compliance program.